One of the biggest commercial days of the year is Valentine's Day. It's nice to do something special for the people you care about most.

 There's a reason businesses like to get in on the love on Valentine's Day.
 People love the idea of love, and no one wants to be left out or come up short.
 In fact, it can be quite competitive when people compare how their loved ones came through for them.

 During this holiday, couples, friends, parents, and children shower others with love notes, candy, flowers and more as a show of their love and appreciation for them.
 There are many opportunities to participate in the Valentine's Day festivities; however, not every gift is appropriate for every person or in every situation.

 Here are some helpful suggestions for buying and receiving Valentine's Day gifts.

-For those who are casually dating, why not try a gift that is not embarrassingly intimate or personal, but one that you know your special friend might like very much.
+For those who are casually dating, why not try a gift that is not embarrassingly intimate or personal, but one that you know the special person in your life might like very much.
 These types of gifts might include items such as flowers, a new clothing item he or she has been wanting, candy, a card, chocolates or another gift that isn't overly expensive and wont cause uneasiness or feelings of obligation that might be premature.
-Remember that your date may feel badly if his/her gift doesn't measure up to yours so you should keep this in mind.
+Remember that your date may feel bad if his/her gift doesn't measure up to yours.

 Children and Parents